SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ![Not centered letter.](figures/CardNotCentered.png width=60&label=figCardNotCentered)

 To center the text well, we have to use exact font metrics.
-Bloc can support multiple graphical back-end such as Cairo, Moz2D and in the future plain OpenGL.
-There is one important constraint, that is that font metrics should be measured and manipulated via the same back-end abstraction.
+Bloc can support multiple graphical back-ends such as Cairo and in the future plain OpenGL.
+There is one important constraint, which is that font metrics should be measured and manipulated via the same back-end abstraction.
 For this purpose, the expression `aCanvas text` returns a text painter and such a text painter provides access to the font measurements.
 Using such measurements we can then get access to the text metrics and compute a better center.

 ```